What is a List 99 Check?

 Additional Information and Help

-To help you with any questions you may have regarding submitting your applications online, we have created some guides in our Frequently asked questions section.
+To help you with any questions you may have regarding submitting your applications online or using our service, we have created some guides in our Frequently asked questions section.

 More specific step-by-step guides for each account type are available once you have created an account and logged in.